Thrush: Symptoms, Treatment & UK Online Doctor

 - Thrush is a yeast infection — itchy, sore, with thick white discharge.

-- Single-dose fluconazole tablet or clotrimazole pessary cures most cases.
+- Single-dose a suitable treatment tablet or a suitable treatment pessary cures most cases.

 - Recurrent thrush (>4/year) may need longer treatment courses.

-- An online GP can prescribe and review.
+- An online GP can recommend and review.

 Symptoms